 The Owner is partnering with NeighborWorks Great Falls to ensure that a portion of this new housing is also affordable.
 In a coordinated effort with the USDA Rural Development Mutual Self-Help Housing Program (MSH) and the Owner, NeighborWorks is planning six phases of ten MSH "sweat equity" homes in Thaniel Addition.
-This program requires homebuyer and construction education as well as hands on construction participation of participants in an effort to create successful homeowners and provide the opportunity to community members who otherwise wouldn't have the opportunity.

-Even though the City does not enforce covenants, the Owner has indicated that covenants will be in place for this subdivision.
-For additional information, please refer to the attached Exhibits A through I.
+This program requires homebuyer and construction education as well as hands on construction participation of buyers in an effort to create successful homeowners and provide the opportunity of home ownership to community members who otherwise wouldn't have the opportunity.
+Even though the City does not enforce covenants, the Owner has indicated that covenants will be in place for this subdivision in order that future development match the established abutting residential character.
+For additional information, please refer to the attachments.